vnmtwo/vnmtwo/README.md

-Hi, my name is Aleksei  and **Im looking for job**.
+Hi, my name is Aleksei.
+I'm located in Saint Petersburg, Russia.
+**Im looking for job**.

-I have several completed applications in C#.
+I have several completed applications in C# (WPF, libs).
 In this account, I will post my answers to tasks from (pre)interviews.

 <!---